glennsarti/glennsarti.github.io/_posts/2017-10-04-puppet-extension-deep-dive-part2.md

 ### Providers

 The provider classes (`completion_provider.rb`, `document_validator.rb`, `hover_provider.rb`) implement the various puppet languages services.
-Typically they mirror the language service services, e.g. the `textDocument/hover` request is serviced by the hover provider.
+Typically they mirror the language service services, e.g. the `textDocument/hover` request is serviced by a hover provider.

 ### Puppet Helpers

 Many of the providers use common code.
 The Puppet Helpers (`facter_helper.rb`, `puppet_helper.rb`, `puppet_parser_helper.rb`) abstract away common tasks which make the providers smaller and easier to edit.
-The helpers also provider a caching layer so that
-Puppet and Facter do not need to be evaluated as often, for example getting all the facter facts.
+The helpers also provider a caching layer so that Puppet and Facter do not need to be evaluated as often, for example getting all the facter facts.

 ### Puppet / Facter / Hiera